linagora/Landing/public/files/tos.md

 # Payment conditions

-By purchasing a subscription to the Services, User agrees to pay in advance the full annual subscription fees indicated for said Service.
-Payments will be due as of the first day User signs up for the Services, and will cover an annual period, as indicated when signing up.
+By purchasing a subscription to the Services, User agrees to pay in advance the full annual or monthly subscription fees indicated for said Service.
+Payments will be due as of the first day User signs up for the Services, and will cover an annual or monthly period, as indicated when signing up.

 Configurations and prices of the Services are subject to change at any time, and LINAGORA shall at all times be entitled to modify configurations, fees, prices and quotations, provided that no price changes shall be made applicable to User during a subscription term, and shall only take effect after LINAGORA and User have agreed upon an extension, upgrade or renewal of the subscription term.